 Ten thousand years ago, an ancient civilization, which would prove to be the inspiration of the legends of Atlantis and Mu, created a genetically engineered lifeform called "Gyaos."
 These creatures were created most likely for the purpose of cleaning up the rampant pollution and trash that the ancients had made.
 However, the Gyaos soon began to reproduce beyond control, and they soon began eating the people that they were supposed to benefit.
 As coventional measures began to fail, the ancients created another lifeform to combat the Gyaos.
 These lifeforms were giant turtle-like creatures called Gameras.
 Unfortunately, by the time the Gameras were put to good use, it was too late.
 The civilization was in ruins, and so the ancients put the last remaining Gamera into hibernation, bequeathing it to the next civilization, should the threat of the Gyaos ever return.

-Ten thousand years later, in 1995, a strange atol makes an appearance in the Pacific Ocean, where a tanker transporting Plutonium almost runs aground because of it.
-As an investigation is launched to find and study this mysterious atol, which measures at over 60 meters in length, another, darker mystery unfolds on Himegami Island, off the coast of Japan.
+Ten thousand years later, in 1995, a strange atoll makes an appearance in the Pacific Ocean, where a tanker transporting plutonium almost runs aground because of it.
+As an investigation is launched to find and study this mysterious atoll, which measures over 60 meters in length, another, darker mystery unfolds on Himegami Island, off the coast of Japan.
 The entire population of the island, including scientists sent there for research purposes, have disappeared overnight, with only a terrified radio call, ominously cut short by something in the background, letting civilzation know about this event.
-When an investigation is launched for this, zoologist Mayumi Nagamine (played by Shinobu Nakayama) and Police Inspector Osako (played by Yukijiro Hotaru) discover the remains of the previous scientific expedition and large numbers of what appear to be giant bird droppings.
+When an investigation is launched for this, zoologist Mayumi Nagamine (played by Shinobu Nakayama) and Police Inspector Tsutomu Osako (played by Yukijiro Hotaru) discover the remains of the previous scientific expedition and large numbers of what appear to be giant bird droppings.
 Further into the investigation, the culprits are discovered to be red-skinned, reptilian bird-creatures.

 The JSDF is finally convinced of Gyaos's threatening nature when the beast attacks Tokyo, killing dozens of people.
 The next day, the JSDF launchs an attack against Gyaos, but the monster outwits its opponents, and soon the top half of Tokyo Tower is destroyed.
 Gyaos makes its nest on the surviving half of Tokyo Tower.
-With the military proving to be ineffective, Tokyo is evacuated, and the dow drops considerably due to the monster's claim on the terrified city.
+With the military proving to be ineffective, Tokyo is evacuated, and the Dow drops considerably due to the monster's claim on the terrified city.
 A day or so later, Asagi and her father enter Tokyo, informing Nagamine, Yonemori, and the rest of the JSDF that Gamera has healed.
-A huge earthquake soon rocks the city, stopping after near Tokyo Tower.
-Gamera soon bursts through the ground, beginning his final battle with Gyaos, with Asagi, Mr. Kusanagi, Yonemori, and Nagamine following them.
+A huge earthquake rocks the city, stopping near Tokyo Tower.
+Gamera soon bursts through the ground, beginning his final battle with Gyaos, with Asagi, Kusanagi, Yonemori, and Nagamine following them.
 As the two monsters duel, the city is turned into a battlefield.
 Eventually, Gamera leads Gyaos up into the atmosphere of the planet, and he manages to catch Gyaos by the leg.
 As the two monsters fall through the air, Gyaos desperately tries to escape from Gamera's clutches, going so far as to cut its own leg off with its sonic beam.
 Gyaos manages to escape with this, just as Gamera plummets into a refinery.
 Gyaos fires its sonic beam at the refinery, causing huge explosions, and seemingly killing Gamera.

 As Gyaos lands on the ground, Asagi holds her father's hand, and through her willpower (possibly) the flames around the refinery begin to come alive, swirling together to reform Gamera.
 Gyaos, clearly shocked by this, prepares to unleash one final attack.
 Gamera, with help from Asagi, unleashes his own final attack.
 Gyaos is killed by Gamera's fireball, and soon falls back into the rinfery.
 As the plumes of smoke and flames rise into the air, one last sonic beam cuts through the sky until it finally fades, signaling that the shadow of evil has been defeated...for now.
 His mission completed, Gamera returns to the sea, with Asagi claiming that will Gamera come again if humanity is ever in need of him.
-Then the film ends with a kickass song by Bakufu Slump playing over the end credits.
+The film ends with a kickass song by Bakufu Slump playing over the end credits.

-This film contains examples of the following:
+This film contains examples of: